-Tchelitchev was an exponant of the Neo-Romantic movement, which included also the Berman brothers and Christian Bérard.
+Born in October of 1898 in Dubrovka, a settlement of the Russian Empire, Pavel Tchelitchev was a surrealist painter and a costume and set designer.
+He was an exponent of the Neo-Romantic movement, a group which included French fashion designer and illustrator Christian Bérard and the Russian painters Eugène and Leonid Berman.
 This group, active in Paris during the 1920’s, drew their inspiration from Picasso’s ‘Blue’ and ‘Pink’ periods and the metaphysical paintings of de Chirico.

 The only son of an aristocratic landowning family, Tchelitchev was educated by private tutors and expressed an early interest in art and ballet.
 After the 1917 revolution, his family was forced to flee Russia and settled in Ukraine.
 Tchelitchev studied at the Kiev Academy and at the studio of painter Aleksandra Ekster, one of the most experimental women of the avant-garde Art Deco movement.
 After graduation, he worked from 1920 to 1923 as a designer and builder of theater sets in both Odessa and Berlin.